JonJagger/cyber-dojo/readme.txt

 What will work and what won't work
 ==================================
-Initial filesets for six languages are provided: C, C++, C#, Java, Python and Ruby.
+Initial filesets for seven languages are provided: C, C++, C#, Java, Python, Perl and Ruby.
 Whether you will be able to compile successfully in any of these languages of course depends on whether these languages are installed on your CyberDojo server or not.
-Ubuntu comes with built-in support for C, C++, and Python and you need Ruby for the CyberDojo server itself.
+Ubuntu comes with built-in support for C, C++, Python, Perl and you need Ruby for the CyberDojo server itself.
 I installed support for Java as follows
 >sudo apt-get install sun-java6-sdk